 Computers & Technology

-- Limited student access to a computer lab.
-As those details become available they will be sent to your student email and will be published on this FAQ page.
+The college is working to arrange limited access to computer labs after May 4 (at the earliest).
+As those details become available, they will be sent to your student email and will be published on this FAQ page.

-- We are exploring wifi signal strength in our parking lots and plan to identify parking lots where students can park their cars, log into the college wifi network, and complete homework.
-Once the lots are identified, we will notify you by email and via this FAQ page.
+We are identifying campus parking lots where you can park your car, login to the college WiFi network, and complete homework.
+Once the lots are identified, we will notify you by student email and post it here.

 The e-Learning office is preparing to support you as the quarter begins with remote instruction.

 If you have Canvas, or other issues, you can contact them and they will be available to help.
-They can be reached at 360-623-8955 or email@example.com.
+They can be reached at email@example.com.

 If you don’t have direct deposit, now is a great time to sign up!
-Download a fillable electronic funds transfer form and return it to firstname.lastname@example.org, or contact Payroll at 360-623-8936 for details.
+Download a fillable electronic funds transfer form and return it to firstname.lastname@example.org.

-If you prefer a paper check, contact Payroll at 360-623-8936 or email@example.com to ensure your address on file is accurate.
+If you prefer a paper check, contact Payroll at email@example.com to ensure your address on file is accurate.
 Checks will be mailed.